April 28, 2022

 Sometimes to achieve targets, the business would need to consider switching to more sustainable vendors with a lower emissions profile.
 Green Vendor empowers businesses to find and switch to new suppliers.

-Final thoughts
+Final thoughts about reducing upstream emissions

-Involving vendors and other players in your supply chain to help reduce upstream emissions is a necessary practice to mitigate and significantly cut carbon emissions across the supply chain.
+Involving vendors and other players in your supply chain to help reduce upstream emissions is a necessary practice to mitigate carbon and significantly cut carbon emissions across the supply chain.
 The framework for supplier engagement developed by the Gold Standard is a helpful step-by-step guide on how to approach management of value chain CO2 emissions.
 While the framework is a great guide, practical tools are needed to accurately follow each of the steps outlined in the framework.
 Net0 carbon accounting software offers a practical solution for each of the stages of the process and transforms the way businesses connect with suppliers, collect data, and improves transparency with its precision.
 Data analytics available on the Net0 platform translates these into actionable insights, empowers team involvement, promotes transparency, and significantly improves the decision making process within the business as well as outside of internal business processes.

 For most companies, acting to reduce carbon emissions throughout the value chain is one of the most important and impactful steps that can be taken to fight climate change.
 Net0 makes the transition smooth and effective.